GEMM Kernel Optimization Notes

 Now trace the memory accesses:

-A[x * K + i]— all threads have the samex, so they all read the same address.
-The hardware can broadcast this to all threads in one transaction. - B:
+• A: A[x * K + i] — all threads have the same x, so they all read the same address.
+The hardware can broadcast this to all threads in one transaction.

 The kernel: